Travis Sanheim Game Preview: Flyers vs. Penguins

 Sanheim Season Stats Insights

-- Sanheim has a goal in two of 23 games this season, but has to post a multi-goal effort.
+- In two of 24 games this season, Sanheim has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Sanheim has a point in 10 games this year (out of 23), including multiple points four times.
+- In 10 of 24 games this season, Sanheim has registered a point, and four of those games included multiple points.

-- In 10 of 23 games this year, Sanheim has registered an assist, and in four of those matches recorded two or more.
+- In 10 of 24 games this season, Sanheim has registered an assist, and in four of those matches recorded two or more.

-- Sanheim has an implied probability of 47.6% to go over his point total based on the odds.
+- Sanheim has an implied probability of 51.2% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.